qnblackcat/How-to-Downgrade-apps-on-AppStore-with-iTunes-and-Charles-Proxy/README.md

-# [Guide] How to Downgrade apps on AppStore with iTunes 12.6.5 & Charles Proxy (no Jailbreak).
+# [Guide] How to Downgrade Apps on AppStore with iTunes 12.6.5 & Charles Proxy (no Jailbreak).

 # Table of contents
 [I. Notes](#Notes)